AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.7.
 Precipitation daily distribution

-The lower end of the daily precipitation distribution was assessed by considering the wet day frequency (or conversely the annual number of relatively dry days), while the upper end was captured by a series of metrics that used absolute (r10mm and r20mm) or relative (R95pTOT and R99pTOT) thresholds.
+The lower end of the daily precipitation distribution was assessed by considering the wet day frequency (or, conversely, the annual number of relatively dry days), while the upper end was captured by a series of metrics that used absolute (r10mm and r20mm) or relative (R95pTOT and R99pTOT) thresholds.